 Linear Guide (LM Guide) Life Calculator — Rated Life, Hours & Static Safety (ISO 14728-1)

-The MechanixCalc linear guide life calculator computes the rated life and static safety of a linear-motion guide (LM guide / linear rail) to ISO 14728-1 — the standard for the rated life of linear motion rolling bearings.
-Enter the guide type (ball or roller), the catalog basic dynamic load rating C, the applied dynamic equivalent load per block P, and the duty factors, and the tool returns the nominal life in kilometres, the life in operating hours, and the static safety factor in a single pass.
+The MechanixCalc linear guide life calculator computes the rated life and static safety of a linear-motion guide (LM guide / linear rail).
+The rated-life form is ISO 14728-1 — the standard for the rated life of linear motion rolling bearings — with the THK catalog modifying factors applied, so the headline figure is the modified nominal life L10m; the unmodified ISO L10 is reported beside it.
+Enter the guide type (ball or roller), the catalog basic dynamic load rating C, the applied dynamic equivalent load per block P, and the duty factors, and the tool returns the life in kilometres and in operating hours, the static safety factor, and — once you state a required life — the rating the design needs and the load it can carry.

 It is built for machine-design engineers selecting linear guides for positioning stages, transfer axes, gantries and automation.
-The nominal life follows the catalog convention — the exponent and reference distance depend on the rolling element (3 and 50 km for ball, 10/3 and 100 km for roller) — with the hardness (fH), temperature (fT), contact (fC) and load/speed (fW) modifying factors applied.
-The static safety factor guards against permanent raceway indentation (brinelling), and a branded PDF report carries the full method for design review.
+The exponent and reference distance depend on the rolling element (3 and 50 km for ball, 10/3 and 100 km for roller), with the hardness (fH), temperature (fT), contact (fC) and load/speed (fW) modifying factors applied.
+Fatigue life and static safety are judged as two INDEPENDENT checks — a passing static check never green-lights a life that nothing has measured — and the life is only given a pass/fail verdict once you supply a required travel distance.
+A sectioned drawing, log-scale life-versus-load charts and a branded PDF report carry the full method for design review.

 What this calculator does